longtermrisk/marltoolbox/README.md

 - Training 2 different policies with a custom Trainer (more complex, more sample efficient):
 [`two_trainer_workflow.py`](https://github.com/ray-project/ray/blob/master/rllib/examples/two_trainer_workflow.py)

-#### 6) Using experimentation tools from the toolbox
+#### 5) Using experimentation tools from the toolbox
 Examples:
 - Training a level 1 best response: `l1br_amtft.py` (toolbox example)
 - Evaluating same-play and cross-play performances: `amtft_various_env.py` (toolbox example)

 # TODO / Wishlist
+- Improvements:
-- add more unit tests
+    - Add more unit tests
-- use the logger everywhere
+    - Use the logger everywhere
-- add docstring for SameAndCrossPlayEvaluation
+    - Add and improve docstrings
-- check performance of coin game with and without reporting the additional info
+    - Check performance of coin game with and without reporting the additional info
-- set good hyper-parameters in the custom examples
+    - Set good hyper-parameters in the custom examples
-- report all results directly in Weights&Biases (saving download time from VM)
+    - Report all results directly in Weights&Biases (saving download time from VM)
+- Add new algorithms:
+    - Multi-agent adversarial IRL
+    - Multi-agent generative adversarial imitation learning
+    - Model-based RL like PETS, MPC
+    - Opponent modeling like k-level
+    - Capability to use algorithms from OpenSpiel like MCTS
+- Add new functionalities:
+    - Reward uncertainty
+    - Full / partial observability of opponent actions
+    - (partial) Parameter transparency
+    - Easy benchmarking with metrics specific to MARL
+    - (more on) Exploitability evaluation
+    - Performance against a suite of other MARL algorithms
+- Add new environments:
+    - Capability to use environments from OpenSpiel
+    - (iterated) Ultimatum game (including variants)